AmpereComputing/terraform-oci-ampere-a1/examples/freebsd131/README.md

 ssh -i ./oci-is_rsa freebsd@155.248.228.151
 ```

-You should be automatically logged in and see something similar to the following:
+You should be automatically logged in after running the the command.
+The following is output from sshing into an instance and then running  'sudo cat /var/log/messages' to verify cloud-init execution and package installation:

 <script id="asciicast-516713" src="https://asciinema.org/a/516713.js" async data-autoplay="true" data-size="small" data-speed="2"></script>